Note 3 - Basis of Presentation and Summary of Significant Accounting Policies |

 The following significant accounting policies should be read in conjunction with the Company’s annual audited consolidated financial statements for the year ended December 31, 2023 and the notes therein.

-Equipment is stated at cost less accumulated depreciation.
+i) Equipment Equipment is stated at cost less accumulated depreciation.
 Depreciation and amortization are calculated using the straight-line method over the estimated useful lives of the assets.
-The Company uses an estimated useful life of four years for medical equipment.
+The Company uses an estimated useful life of years for medical equipment.

 The Company has evaluated issued Accounting Standards Updates not yet adopted and believes the adoption of these standards will not have a material impact on its condensed consolidated financial statements.